carbon-design-system/design-system-website/src/content/style/motion/motion.md

 ### Dynamic duration

-Motion should be fast enough to be seen, but slow enough to be felt.
+Motion should be fast enough to be invisible, but slow enough to be felt.
 When calculating the duration of your motion, consider the following factors:

 - larger magnitude of motion needs a longer duration.
 - an important or unexpected change deserves a longer duration than expected changes